lajobu/R_shiny_Covid19/README.md

 ## :star: Description:

-This project was made together with Noam Shmuel.

 As the world is in the midst of a once in a `century pandemic phase`, it would be natural for `Data Science students` to look closely into the data which is being generated on a daily basis.

 The aim of our project would be to be an `interactive web application` which will visualize different variables such as, new cases discovered, tests, recoveries and more.
 Ordered by country and time as per the user’s request.